-Called “composite shingles” by manufacturers, synthetic shingles are also known as “synthetic slate”, “artificial slate”, “synthetic shake”, etc.
+Called “composite shingles” by manufacturers, synthetic shingles are also known as “synthetic slate”, “artificial slate”, “synthetic shake”, and other similar names.

-These products are basically plastic shingles, often made with a significant amount of recycled material.
+These products are basically plastic shingles or tiles, often made with a significant amount of recycled material.
 They are manufactured via injection molding, using the roofing material (slate, tile) that the finished composite product will resemble to form the molds.